 Animation is a medium best suited for children.
 Sike!
 It’s totally a genre for adults as well.
 In some cases, even more so.
 Especially the young at heart.
-Television has given us a steady diet of cartoon classics throughout the years, or more like decades.
+Television has given us a steady diet of cartoon classics throughout the years, more like decades.
 The past and present caricature representations in pop culture have been varied.
-From the hilarious and innocent to the hysterical and grown-up, we’ve all always had a soft spot for televised cartoons!
+From the hilarious and innocent to the hysterical and grown-up, most of us have always had a soft spot for televised cartoons!

 Sponge Bob Square Pants